On this Page:

 Office of Nuclear Security and Incident Response

-Deputy Director: Brian McDermott
+Deputy Director: Craig Erlanger

 Develops overall agency policy and provides management direction for evaluation and assessment of technical issues involving security at nuclear facilities, and is the agency safeguards and security interface with the Department of Homeland Security (DHS), the Intelligence and Law Enforcement Communities, Department of Energy (DOE), and other agencies.
 Develops emergency preparedness policies, regulations, programs, and guidelines for both currently licensed nuclear reactors and potential new nuclear reactors.
 Provides technical expertise regarding emergency preparedness issues and interpretations, conducts and directs the NRC program for response to incidents, and is the agency emergency preparedness and incident response interface with the DHS, Federal Emergency Management Agency (FEMA) and other Federal agencies.

 Director: Kimberly Ferrell

 Deputy Director: Michael Lee (Acting)

 Provides leadership and manages strategic and long-range program planning, budget development, financial management, performance monitoring, internal control reviews, human resource analysis, information management, resource control, and other administrative services such as records management, Freedom of Information Act coordination, facilities coordination, and management of principal correspondence.
 Provides direction and coordination of general administrative matters, and information management and technology functions and responsibilities delegated to the office.
 Reviews and recommends general administrative procedures.
 Provides independent review of office policy papers and issues to ensure completeness, promptness, accuracy, and adherence to agency and office policy.

 Director: Gregory Bowman